Primary health care

-The MSAH is responsible for developing legislation covering primary health care.
+The MSAH is responsible for developing legislation regarding primary health care.

 Municipalities may organise primary health care services alone or in collaboration with other municipalities, or they may procure them from the private sector.
 In defined medical conditions, patients may also use service vouchers to procure services from private health care providers, according to their own preference.

-The law on client fees regulates fees for health care services provided by health centres.
+The law on client fees regulates fees for all municipal health care services.

-Agencies that, among other things, deal with the development of primary health care services, their administration and supervision include:
+Agencies which deal with the development, administration and supervision of primary health care services include: